DHAiRYA2048/Basic-website/README.md

 * goes into your gmail inbox
 * fetches Date-Time, From and Subject of all the mails and writes them into an excel file
 * while fetching it also downloads attachments, if any!

+### Deep Learning Experiments
+This folder is specifically for the fun experiments I do revolving around DL